knative/serving/docs/contracts/developer-monitoring-contract.md

 MUST document to developer how to access logs.

-Depending on the log aggregation configuration, a final log entry visible to developer MAY be different from its Elafros raw log record.
+Depending on the log aggregation configuration, a final log entry visible to developer MAY be different from its raw log record provided by Elafros.

 ### Log Cleanup